khalladay/khalladay.github.com/all/graphics/_posts/2013-09-02-Fast-Flow-Map.md

 ---
 layout: graphics
 title: Fast Flow Map
-snippet: A no frills flow map shader for river effects in mobile unity games <strong>[Open Source]</strong>
+snippet: A no frills flow map shader for river effects in mobile unity games

 ---